Summer Politics: Cut and Dried

 "One of my favorite tasks of being a senator is hosting town hall meetings....And as I look out over the crowd, I somehow feel encouraged.
 In their bearing I see hard work.
 In the way they handle their children I see hope.
 My time with them is like a dip in a cool stream.
 I feel cleansed afterward, glad for the work I have chosen"

 You may say that today's town halls are a quite different brand of love-in than Obama's.
-Sure, there may be some heart-felt questioning, but too often that's drowned out by individuals ferociously confronting their representatives with apparitions they've concocted in their heads pertaining to government.
-This week they're yelling about the scurvy of government run healthcare.
+Sure, there may be some heart-felt questioning, but too often that's drowned out by individuals ferociously confronting their representatives with apparitions they've concocted in their heads about government.
+This week they're yelling about the scurvy of government-run healthcare.
 Next week the topic will be the upcoming the energy bill.

 Fox News insists that this brand of town hall "anger is not 'manufactured' it's REAL".
 Others say that corporations, are helping manufacture the town-hallers' messages against change, that is, townhalls aren't "grassroots" at all, they're corporatized astroturfing.
 Either way, it's certainly a different beast from the "cool stream" Obama described.
 Some representatives probably want to shower after their events.